NXT Battleground (2023)

 The 2023 NXT Battleground was a professional wrestling event produced by WWE.
 It was the first annual Battleground held for the promotion's developmental brand NXT, and the sixth overall.
-The event took place on Sunday, May 28, 2023, at the Tsongas Center in Lowell, Massachusetts and aired via WWE's livestreaming platforms.
+The event took place on May 28, 2023, at the Tsongas Center in Lowell, Massachusetts and aired via WWE's livestreaming platforms.
 It was the first Battleground held since 2017, as well as the first to livestream on Peacock.

 Six matches were contested at the event.
 In the main event, Carmelo Hayes defeated Bron Breakker to retain the NXT Championship.
 In other prominent matches, Tiffany Stratton defeated Lyra Valkyria in a tournament final to win the vacant NXT Women's Championship, Noam Dar defeated Dragon Lee to retain the NXT Heritage Cup, Gallus (Mark Coffey and Wolfgang) defeated The Creed Brothers (Brutus Creed and Julius Creed) to retain the NXT Tag Team Championship, and in the opening bout, Wes Lee defeated Tyler Bate and Joe Gacy in a triple threat match to retain the NXT North American Championship.

-Battleground was held on the same day as Double or Nothing, a pay-per-view event produced by All Elite Wrestling (AEW) and specifically AEW's flagship event.
+Battleground was held on the same day as Double or Nothing, a pay-per-view event produced by All Elite Wrestling (AEW) and specifically, at the time, AEW's flagship event.
 This marked the first time since April 1989 that two major promotions produced major events head-to-head, after WWE's WrestleMania V and World Championship Wrestling's Clash of the Champions VI.
 The event received highly positive reviews from critics, with the Last Man Standing match being singled out for praise for its brutality, story, and the performances of Dragunov and Dijak, and has been labeled a match of the year contender for WWE.
 The North American Championship triple threat and the NXT Women's Championship match also received praise.